-Cton A - 1!
 Step Action 1 Beginning with the first double roller set, verify that the first roller is set at a Vertical Lift Height of approximately 3 mm and that the second roller is set at a Vertical Lift Height of approximately 4 mm.
-2 With the points closed determine the correct Horizontal Position Offset - to the nearest half mm, identify which gauge fits easily between the base of the switch point and the switch plate.
+2 With the points closed, determine the correct Horizontal Position Offset - to the nearest half mm, and identify which gauge fits easily between the base of the switch point and the switch plate.
 If your half mm gauge does not fit, the measurement is considered to be zero.
 3 Loosen the two fixing bolts.
-Add 1 mm to the measurement determined in Step 2 and select that gauge and insert it between the first roller and the edge of the rail.
+Add 1 mm to the measurement determined in Step 2, select that gauge, and insert it between the first roller and the edge of the rail.
 If the Step 2 measurement was zero, you would select the 1 mm gauge.
-4 Slide the rollers forward until the gauge is snug and hand tighten the fixing bolts.

-Step Action 5 Alternatively tighten and then lock down each fixing bolt with 50 foot pounds of torque.
+Step Action 4 Slide the rollers forward until the gauge is snug and hand tighten the fixing bolts.
+5 Alternatively, tighten and then lock down each fixing bolt with 50 ft-lbs. of torque.
 6a Check the first single roller for the proper height setting (3 to 3.5 mm).
-6b Then verify that it is properly centered on the gap between the first and second rollers of the first double roller set.
-First Single First Double 7 Repeat Steps 1 to 5 for all the remaining rollers.
-8a When all the rollers have been properly set up, throw open the points and verify that you have the minimum of half mm gap between the switch point and every switch plate.
+6b Then, verify that it is correctly centred on the gap between the first and second rollers of the first double roller set.
+First Double

-Step A ction 8b If you do not have the minimum clearance, raise the nearest roller as per Steps 1 to 5.
+Step Action 7 Repeat Steps 1 to 5 for all the remaining rollers.
+8a When all the rollers have been properly set up, throw open the points and verify that you have a minimum of a half mm gap between the switch point and every switch plate.
+8b If you do not have the minimum clearance, raise the nearest roller as per Steps 1 to 5.
 9 When everything looks properly adjusted, power or hand throw the points back and forth and verify that every roller actually turns.
+End of Table

 6.1.
 IMPORTANT: Never raise rollers more than absolutely necessary.
-As a guideline, go up in half mm increments until you achieve the required lift.
-Rollers that are raised higher than necessary cause extra strain on switch motors and turnouts components.
+As a guideline, increase in half mm increments until you achieve the required lift.
+Rollers raised higher than necessary cause extra strain on switch motors and turnout components.